NelsonMinar/vector-river-map/README.md

 converting the entire river network to one giant TopoJSON file.

 * Measure and improve client render time.
 The D3 version of the client shows that rendering can happen very fast.
-Unfortunately Leaflet is pretty slow and Polymaps somewhere in the middle.
-Some quality time with Chrome Developer Tools could help figure out where to optimize.
+Unfortunately Leaflet's GeoJSON rendering is pretty slow and Polymaps somewhere in the middle.
+Some quality time with Chrome Developer Tools could help figure out where to optimize Leaflet, or maybe the `lib/TileLayer.d3_geoJSON.js` library could be extended to support all the features of a Leaflet tile layer.

 * WebGL or Canvas clients.
 All three Javascript clients in this tutorial render via SVG.
 That's a natural choice for vector data but it can be slow, particularly